-Chris Schwarz and I have written extensively about this … Read More »
+Chris Schwarz and I … Read More »

 I recently wrapped up my latest project.
 It’s a TV console made from walnut and some sweet 5,000+ year old German Bog Oak veneer I got from Midwest Woodworking here in Cincinnati.